How do you design a kitchen using the Work Triangle?

 So that’s what we’ve got to design our kitchen around.

-Lifestyle is important.
+Lifestyle is key.
 Our clients often say they want to watch TV while they cook and clean.
 Some want to help their kids with homework.
 Others want a large island bench to entertain.
-Many ask for a little tech hub…charging stations for all the devices and a small desk on fringe of the kitchen.
+Many ask for a little tech hub, charging stations for all the devices and a small desk sometimes near the fringe of the kitchen.

-With such high expectations from the humble kitchen, it’s important to think through the zoning in detail.
-And try to make each zone as efficient as possible (applying the working triangle concept within each task zone).
+With such high expectations from the kitchen, it’s important to think through the zoning in detail.
+Try to make each zone as efficient as possible (applying the working triangle concept within each task zone).

 - The clean-up zone involves the sink, the dishwasher and the garbage disposal system.
 Keep them within reach of each other.

 - The cooktop should not be too far from the sink either as you don’t want to carry dirty, heavy pans too far to wash.